September 2009 Carstensz Expedition Summiter Testimony :

-Do you plan to complete your Seven or Eight Summit ??
+Do you plan to complete your Seven

 In June 2009, Adventure Indonesia supported by PT Freeport Indonesia held Base Camp Clean up.
 The event itself is a joined program held in celebrating the World Earth Day or environment day.
 50 people of Freeport employee and Adventure Indonesia Team are together hand in hand cleaning the mountain area including Base Camp, Zebra Wall, New Zealand Pass & Yellow Valley.

 "it was a crazy feeling to climb over snow and ice above the dense tropical jungle."

 Located in Mimika Region, West Papua, Carstensz Pyramid is part of Lorentz National Park and Sudirman Range.
 The height of this moutanin is 4884 m (16023 feet , some sources claim 16013 feet).
 It is known as the highest mountain in Australia and Oceania and as one of the seven summits goal.